gobeyondidentity/developer-docs/docs/integration-guides/google-identity-platform.md

 These are the things you'll need for this walkthrough.

 - Beyond Identity tenant.
-If you don't have one, contact your administrator.
+If you don't have one, reach out to Beyond Identity Support.

 - A Google Cloud project with Identity Platform enabled, upgraded to [Firebase Authentication with Identity Platform](https://firebase.google.com/docs/auth#identity-platform).